 It was pretty risque for a film of this period to be released, so when it was, some people were outraged, while other were laughing until they cried.
 The jokes come fast and furious, the lines (which are still quotable to this day) have the power to turn your frowns upside down, and the characters are some of the funniest people you’ll ever see on the big screen.
 Could you imagine in this PC world, the fireworks that would be unleashed if this film was made today?

-There is one famous sequence, dubbed the "Fart Symphony" that must be seen to believed.
-It's brutal but still very, very funny.
+There is one famous sequence, dubbed the “Fart Symphony” that must be seen to believed.
+It’s brutal but still very, very funny.
 Not to ruin the ending, but there is a surprising twist that turns the entire moviemaking process of its ear.
-I know film buffs, and 'Brooksians' know what I'm talking about, but for those who still haven't seen, please let them be shocked and surprised.
+I know film buffs and Brook fans know what I’m talking about, but for those who still haven’t seen, please let them be shocked and surprised.

-Although there is a new 40th anniversary Blu-ray released now, I will just specify the special features of the original Blu-ray, which include additional scenes, the theatrical trailer, the 1975 pilot spinoff episode "Black Bart", Brooks' great selected scene commentary.
+Although there is a new 40th anniversary Blu-ray released now, the special features of the original Blu-ray include additional scenes, the theatrical trailer, the 1975 pilot spinoff episode “Black Bart”, and Brooks’ great selected scene commentary.
 So whichever version you own, you will not be disappointed.